Oman with a Baby

 A green speck on the map in a country of dusky orange sand, Salalah is sure to please all the senses.
 Plenty of rain and cloudy skies did nothing to dampen our spirits as this was the very reason we were there.

-Travelling with babies should not be about endless diaper changes and disrupted feed schedules.
+Traveling with babies should not be about endless diaper changes and disrupted feed schedules.
 From the mouth of this infant comes the wise adage: nothing ventured, nothing gained, even as stunning images of waterfalls and streams amid emerald hills stayed with us long after our plane left behind grey Omani skies.

 How to get there: